How to Spot a Fake 1986 Fleer Michael Jordan Rookie Card

 And here’s a big thing to look for: notice how the black lines that surround the yellow in the logo and the black text that spells out the word “Premier”.
 The lines are dotted on the fake copies, yet are solid on the real Jordan rookie cards.

-The Bulls logo on the top rear of the Jordan rookie card is another place to help identify whether a Jordan Fleer rookie card is a real or a fake.
+The Bulls logo on the top rear of the Jordan rookie card is another indicator for identifying whether a Jordan Fleer rookie card is real or fake.
 Above is the back of an authentic Jordan rookie card.

 Here is a closer shot of the bull logo on a real card.
 You can see that there is some separation in color near the pupils of the eyes of the bulls.

-On many of the fake versions, there is not as much clarity.
-Here’s one example of the back of fake Jordan rookie, where you can’t really see the whites of the bull’s eye.
+On many of the fake versions, clarity is reduced.
+Here’s one example of the back of a fake Jordan rookie, where you can’t really see the whites of the bull’s eye.

 Here’s a real card, with the decimal in the average.
 If it’s missing that decimal, it’s 100% a fake.